-To avoid double taxation on transfer pricing matters, taxpayers may request mutual agreement procedure assistance under the terms of the relevant double tax treaty or the EU Arbitration Convention.
+To avoid double taxation on transfer pricing matters, taxpayers may request mutual agreement procedure assistance under the terms of the relevant double-tax treaty or the EU Arbitration Convention.

-The legal basis for a mutual agreement procedure request falls under the equivalent of Article 25 of the OECD's Model Tax Convention on Income and on Capital in the relevant double tax treaty.
+The legal basis for a mutual agreement procedure request falls under the equivalent of Article 25 of the OECD's Model Tax Convention on Income and on Capital in the relevant double-tax treaty.
 In international transfer pricing matters it is typically advisable for each affected taxpayer to make a separate request for mutual agreement procedure assistance to the competent authority of the country in which it is resident.
 Under the multilateral instrument agreed as part of the BEPS process Ireland has opted to allow a taxpayer approach the competent authority of either jurisdiction.
-The mutual agreement procedure request must be submitted in writing within the time limit applicable in the relevant double tax treaty (which is typically three years, but may vary by treaty) or the EU Arbitration Convention (which is three years from the first notification of the action which results or is likely to result in double taxation).
+The mutual agreement procedure request must be submitted in writing within the time limit applicable in the relevant double-tax treaty (which is typically three years, but may vary by treaty) or the EU Arbitration Convention (which is three years from the first notification of the action that results or is likely to result in double taxation).
 The time period typically begins from the date of the first tax assessment notice or equivalent.

-The minimum information to be provided as part of a mutual agreement procedure request under a double tax treaty includes details of the relevant tax periods, the nature of the action and the names and addresses of the relevant parties.
-For a valid request under the EU
+The minimum information to be provided as part of a mutual agreement procedure request under a double-tax treaty includes details of the relevant tax periods, the nature of the action and the names and addresses of the relevant parties.
+For a valid request under the EU Arbitration Convention, the request should also include details of the relevant facts, copies of assessments, details of litigation commenced and an explanation of why the principles of the EU Arbitration Convention have not been observed.